Welcome to the new drvn experience! For assistance with bookings or any services, please visit our contact page

 Legally, all companies have a duty-of-care responsibility.
 At a minimum, it is to their employees.
 Though, in our hyperconnected world, force majeure events - pandemics, terrorism, crime, and disasters can affect the entirety of an organization and its stakeholders.
 We hold this implicit Duty of Care from force majeure dear by taking precautions that promote the safety, happiness, and wellbeing of all our stakeholders, especially our passengers.

-First principles
+First Principles

-Best interests
+Best Interests

 At the end of the day, drvn’s first principle in its Duty of Care responsibility is still ‘passengers first’.
 In other words, we keep our passengers' best interests in front of our own.
 This means that we proactively anticipate risks to our passengers, and take all precautions to prevent them.
 This not only protects our passengers, but also protects those non-passengers we intersect with every time we chauffeur you.

-Good behavior
+Good Behavior

-Should I, or shouldn’t I?
+Should I, or Shouldn’t I?

 Consistent with the Duty of Care, being successful as a chauffeur, or concierge, or company, is as much about what one shouldn’t do, as it is about what one should do.
 This is the reason that Duty of Care as a policy is as important in the chauffeur livery business as it is in healthcare.
 While we may have a bit of fun making light of the pitfalls in our business, this is a serious business for serious professionals.